star3am/terraform-hashicorp-hashiqube/README.md

 For more information around modules refer to the Terraform [documentation](https://www.terraform.io/docs/modules/index.html)

 ## How do you use this module

+To use this module You have 2 options

+1) You clone this repository and edit the variables.tf file and main.tf
+2) You can look for an example in the examples folder, this will use the module from the Terraform Registry

+In both cases you only need to edit the variables.tf

 I've tried to include the batteries, so all you need to do is enable your cloud (or all 3) in `variables.tf`

 ```